hippyhippohops/Machine-Learning-and-Scientific-Computing-applied-to-Inverse-Scattering/README.md

 # Plotting Wave Propagation in Matlab

 Using createpde() in Matlab, this script (EMWaveScattering) was developed to play with how scatterers affect the wave propagation.

 To-do List:
 1) Do something similar for the helmholtz Equation.
 2) One of the papers that talks about using DL in ISP states we need to discretise ODE.
 Why is that necessary when we have this?
+3) How do you construct the geometry?
+4) Figure out the error in output of the magnetic field
+5) result.ElectricField.x is a 11540 x 12 matrix.
+Why is only the last 2 columns being displayed??

 ## Finite Difference Method applied to the Helmholtz Equation